yonaskolb/XcodeGen/README.md

 - xpc-service

 ### platform
-TSpecifies the platform for the target.
+Specifies the platform for the target.
 This will provide default build settings for that platform.
-Platform can be any of the following:
+It can be any of the following:
 - iOS
 - tvOS
 - macOS